 Reporting of post-graduation outcomes, including earnings of graduates, is increasingly expected of colleges and universities nationwide.
 There is interest on the part of current and future students and their families, legislators, policy makers, and the general public about understanding the value of a college education.
 UW-Madison is participating in multiple efforts to evaluate newer and more comprehensive sources of earnings and other outcome information.
-A webinar presentation and slides are also available (See Data Resources for Graduate Outcomes and Alumni.)
+Other kinds of student achievement and outcomes data are also available.
+(See the December 2020 APIR webinar, Data Resources for Graduate Outcomes and Alumni.)